johnfosborneiii/docker-cobol-example/README.md

-COBOL for CGI
+COBOL running in a Docker Container on CentOS
 ===============

-Docker image for COBOL CGI environments.
+This Docker image runs a PHP page in Apache HTTPD which calls COBOL code and prints it to the screen

 Build Image
 ---------------